Emdesade/PSI-projekt/README.md

-# PSI-projekt
-02 Wprowadzenie do Python
+# 02 Wprowadzenie do Python